 It isn't always guaranteed that the highest bid wins.
 Microsoft Advertising allows bid adjustments to be defined based on Device, Ad Schedule, Location and Demographic at both the campaign and ad group level.

 Yes, Microsoft Advertising does.
-People can opt out of personalized ads in two ways - from choice.microsoft.com and from Windows Settings.
+People can opt out of personalized ads in two ways: from Microsoft's Ad settings page and from Windows Settings.
 When someone opts out the expectation is that they don't receive any ads that are targeted based on their demographic/geographic attributes or their inferred interests based on their online behavior.

 Yes, remarketing works across devices.
 Meaning if a user uses different device + browser combinations (and hence may have different MUIDs), all their MUIDs and ANID are associated with the remarketing list that their actions qualify them to be part of.